2025–26 Thai League 3 Southern Region

-The 2025–26 Thai League 3 Southern Region is part of the 2025–26 Thai League 3 Regional Stage, consisting of 10 clubs located in the southern region of Thailand.
-The season will commence on 13 September 2025, with clubs competing in a round-robin format featuring home-and-away matches.
-The Regional Stage will conclude on TBD, at which point the top two clubs will advance to the National Championship Stage, while the bottom-placed club will face relegation to the Thailand Semi-pro League for the following season.
-This stage reflects the growing enthusiasm for football in Thailand's southern provinces, where clubs from coastal and rural areas proudly represent their regions on a national level.
+The 2025–26 Thai League 3 Southern Region was part of the 2025–26 Thai League 3 Regional Stage, consisting of 10 clubs located in the southern region of Thailand.
+The season commenced on 13 September 2025, with clubs competing in a round-robin format featuring home-and-away matches.
+The Regional Stage concluded on 21 March 2026, with the top two clubs advancing to the National Championship Stage, while the bottom-placed club was relegated to the Thailand Semi-pro League for the following season.

 Seasonal Changes

 The 2025–26 Thai League 3 season features a number of changes compared to the previous campaign.
 These include the promotion and relegation of clubs between divisions, several club renamings and rebrandings, and the introduction of a new title sponsor, BYD Auto, which rebranded the competition as the BYD Dolphin League III for sponsorship reasons.

 Promotions from Thailand Semi-pro League

 Normally, the champions of each of the six regional groups of the 2025 Thailand Semi-pro League would be promoted to the Thai League 3.
 However, in the Western region, the champions, The Wall, failed club licensing and were denied promotion.
 As a result, only five regional champions earned direct promotion, with several additional clubs promoted under special quotas due to licensing issues and adjustments to balance the number of teams in each group.
 Clubs promotion in the Southern region: